rajnikant12345/jpath/blog.md

 ### Part2 ( Modify JSON Data )

-The second part of the problem was easy to solve but, to implement one need to know, Depth First Search and Golang reflection.
+The second part of the problem was easy to solve but, to implement one need to know, **Depth First Search** and **Golang reflection**.
 I parsed the data using standard Golang JSON parser, and it converted my JSON data to a map of interfaces, e.g.

 ```
 map[phoneNumber]:{map[fika]:[ [ map[type]:"iphone",map[number]:"0123-4567-8888" ],[  map[home]:"iphone",map[number]:"0123-4567-1234" ]   ]  }}
 ```
 So, the logic is simple, explore the depth of your JSON Path and check your JSON at the same level.
 To modify the JSON value, you have to register a callback.

 ### Given below is an example code for using the library.

 ```GO
 package main

 import "github.com/rajnikant12345/jpath.git"
 import "encoding/json"
 import "fmt"